Skip to content

 ← Back to results

-Adopt Luna
+Luna

 Labrador Retriever · Female · Young · 1 year

 Luna is a wonderfully friendly and affectionate young dog with a huge zest for life.
 She adores people and greets new faces with enthusiasm, although she can become a little excitable and will need support managing her feelings.
 Luna enjoys playing with toys on her own and can often be seen throwing them around her kennel.
 She loves being out exploring and is happy walking alongside other dogs, making her an ideal companion for adopters who enjoy long countryside strolls and an active lifestyle.
 With the right guidance, patience and support, Luna has all the makings of a fun, loyal and rewarding companion who will bring plenty of energy and love into her future home.
 Meet Luna, a lovely young Labrador looking for adopters who can continue her training and help manage her anxieties.
 She will need to live in a quieter household with two or more adults who are around for most of the day and willing to help her build confidence when people come and go, as she can find these moments overwhelming.
-A home with a secure garden will be important for Luna as it allows her a space to decompress and relax, alongside access to quieter walking routes away from busy crowds, as she can be very alert when out.
+A home with a secure garden will be essential for Luna as it allows her a space to decompress and relax, alongside access to quieter walking routes away from busy crowds, as she can be very alert when out.
 Luna would suit patient adopters who are interested in training and activities and are ready to help guide her through the world with consistency and kindness.
 She would prefer to be the only pet in the home and would be happiest in an adult-only environment with low visitor traffic while she settles in.

 Size